jwmiller5/Compliance/compliance/regulatory/offering-MAS-ABS-Singapore.md

 The MAS Guidelines substantially streamline the process for technology adoption, provide clarity on the regulator's expectations, and address many of the misconceptions that had previously slowed the financial industry's adoption of cloud solutions.

 Furthermore, the guidelines are unequivocal in their support of the use of cloud services — including a public cloud — by financial institutions and that they stand to benefit from doing so.
-They have eliminated the expectation that financial institutions would notify the MAS before any significant material outsourcing commitments.
+They've eliminated the expectation that financial institutions would notify the MAS before any significant material outsourcing commitments.
 Instead, MAS-regulated institutions are expected to refine their risk-based approach when assessing material outsourcing and conduct a self-assessment of all outsourcing arrangements against these guidelines.
-(For now, these guidelines are not legally binding, but the MAS has indicated that it will issue a statutory notice in the future.)
+(For now, these guidelines aren't legally binding, but the MAS has indicated that it will issue a statutory notice in the future.)

 ### Association of Banks in Singapore (ABS)

 Shortly after the release of the MAS Guidelines on Outsourcing Risk Management, the ABS, a non-profit organization representing the interests of local and foreign banks operating in Singapore (but not other financial institutions), introduced a non-binding practical guide, [Cloud Computing Implementation Guide](https://abs.org.sg/docs/library/abs-cloud-computing-implementation-guide.pdf).
-It is designed to help banks implement outsourcing arrangements following MAS Guidelines.
+It's designed to help banks implement outsourcing arrangements following MAS Guidelines.

 ## Microsoft MAS and ABS

 With the endorsement of cloud computing — including the use of public clouds — by the Monetary Authority of Singapore (MAS) and support from the Association of Banks in Singapore (ABS), Microsoft published the [Microsoft response to MAS outsourcing guidelines and ABS guidance](https://download.microsoft.com/download/3/E/8/3E80AACD-86A0-478E-BF94-DDBDA5B2E8AF/Navigating%20a%20Path%20to%20the%20Cloud%20-%20Singapore.pdf) and a [Compliance Checklist for financial institutions in Singapore](https://go.microsoft.com/fwlink/p/?linkid=2098993).
-Together they demonstrate how financial firms can move data and workloads to the Microsoft Cloud with the confidence that they are complying with MAS guidelines and complete a self-assessment of their outsourcing arrangements against the new guidelines.
+Together they demonstrate how financial firms can move data and workloads to the Microsoft Cloud with the confidence that they're complying with MAS guidelines and complete a self-assessment of their outsourcing arrangements against the new guidelines.

 **The Microsoft response to MAS guidelines and ABS guidance** gives financial firms an overview of the key issues raised by the MAS Guidelines and the ABS Guide as they apply to cloud services, Microsoft interpretations of and responses to each of the key issues, and details on how Microsoft can help facilitate compliance with MAS guidelines.
 It addresses MAS and ABS guidance separately.